 The Bachelor of Fine Arts in Art Studio allows students to choose a concentration area and is designed for students serious about becoming a professional artist or graduate-level work.

-The Classics major curriculum encourages students to appreciate and understand the art, language, literature, history, and politics of ancient civilizations.
+The Classics concentration within the Languages, Literature, and Cultures, BA encourages students to appreciate and understand the art, language, literature, history, and politics of ancient civilizations.

-The Comparative Literature major allows students to explore exciting and innovative ways to study language, literature, art, and culture.
+The Comparative Literature concentration within the Languages, Literature, and Cultures, BA allows students to explore exciting and innovative ways to study language, literature, art, and culture.

 The Dance major instills a foundation of guided practice in the disciplines and principles of classical ballet, contemporary dance and jazz.